rogalski/pygda-pylint-talk/SLIDES.md

 #### Understanding language constructs - summary
 - In-depth understanding of Python execution model
-- Helps a lot with catching errors
+- Better understanding means more possibilites for catching code errors

 ---

 ### Transforms, `astroid.brain`
 - Interpreter core code is implemented in C - no source code to even start reasoning about inference
-- Fancy code, even if implemented in Python, is also really tricky to infer
+- Fancy code, even if implemented in Python, is also difficult to infer
-- We need handcrafted set of rules to improve inference engine
+- We use handcrafted set of rules to improve inference engine
 - Two ways of doing it:
   - custom inference tips
   - node transforms